mixnjuice/website/README.md

 ### TLS

-TLS is available out of the box with a self-signed `localhost` certificate.
-If you are running using a domain name and have an SSL certificate for that domain, you can use it by doing the following:

-1. Place a [concatenated](https://knowledge.digicert.com/solution/SO17482.html) SSL certificate and its key in `./certs/`.
-The files should be named after the domain you intend to use, e.g. example.org would have a `./certs/example.org.crt` and a `./certs/example.org.key`.
-2. Create a new file called `.env` in the root source code directory.
-3. Change `VIRTUAL_HOST=localhost` in `.env`, replacing localhost with your FQDN
+TLS is available with automatic Let's Encrypt certificate request and renewal.
+Change `VIRTUAL_HOST=localhost` in `.env`, replacing localhost with your FQDN.

 ## Libraries